johnproodian/book-search-engine/README.md

 * Creating an Apollo Provider so that requests can communicate with an Apollo server
 * Building API endpoints with GraphQL in a MERN application
 * Using GraphQL queries and mutations to fetch and modify server-side data
-* Configuring and deploying a MERN application to Heroku
+* Configuring and deploying a MERN application to Heroku (and, later, Railway)